LAURA K. GUIDRY-GRIMES, PH.D., HEC-C

 • Clinical Practicum, Center for Clinical Bioethics at Georgetown University (2012)

 Since 2015, I have contributed to clinical ethics consultation, hospital committees and subcommittees (including substantial policy work), clinical education, and QI/QA projects and data collection at several hospitals.
 From 2015-2017, I was a clinical ethicist at MedStar Washington Hospital Center in Washington, DC, and I participated on the ethics committee of Children's National Medical Center.
-In 2017, I moved to Little Rock, AR, and I now serve the University of Arkansas for Medical Sciences Health system and Arkansas Children's.
+From 2017-2022, I served the University of Arkansas for Medical Sciences Health System and Arkansas Children's Hospital.
+In the summer of 2022, I moved to Cleveland, OH to join the Center for Bioethics at Cleveland Clinic.
+Our service receives over 900 consults per year throughout northeast Ohio.
 I am often asked about what I do as a clinical ethicist, so the below sections give a snapshot of what this work is like.

 Picture